Programs & Services

 One-on-One Advising and Support Services

-LGBT Student Services’ primary objective is to contribute to the advancement of LGBTQIA+ students by aiding in their academic, emotional and social adjustments to college.
-LGBT Student Services will offer one on one advising and support services for all LMU students.
-LGBTSS will work in collaboration with various university departments and offices to ensure that all students are supported.
-Examples include the “Queer Conversation Hour” through SPS, spiritual counseling through Campus Ministry, and academic support services provided by the Academic Resource Center.
+LGBT Student Services’ (LGBTSS) primary objective is to contribute to the advancement of students of all orientations and gender identities by aiding in their academic, emotional and social adjustments to college.
+LGBTSS offers one on one advising and support services for all LMU students.
+LGBTSS works in collaboration with various university departments and offices to ensure that all students are supported.
+Examples include the “Queer Conversation Hour” through Student Psychological Services, spiritual counseling through Campus Ministry, and academic support services provided by the Academic Resource Center.

 LGBT Library

-The LGBTSS Library and DVD Collection will contain books, DVDs, magazines and scholarly journals on the topics of sexuality and gender.
-All items will be available to be checked out through the LGBTSS Office.
-A catalog of the entire collection within the LGBTSS office and the LGBTQIA+ literature housed in the William H. Hannon Library will be available online.
+The LGBTSS Library and DVD Collection contains books, DVDs, magazines and scholarly journals on the topics of sexuality and gender.
+All items are available to be checked out through the LGBTSS Office.
+A catalog of the entire collection within the LGBTSS office and the LGBTQIA+ literature housed in the William H. Hannon Library is available online.

 Peer Discussion Groups

 Peer discussion groups are open forums that provide students with the opportunity to come together and meet others who are facing similar challenges in a relaxed and confidential setting.
-Topics of discussion will vary and each discussion group will be facilitated by a volunteer peer leader.
+Topics of discussion vary and each discussion group is facilitated by a volunteer peer leader.

 Workshops

-The office will offer educational workshops and training seminars for classes, campus agencies, and departments about LGBTQIA+ lives and issues.
-Programs will be designed specifically for target audiences and may include students sharing their own experiences.
-LGBTSS will collaborate with Intercultural Affairs, Student Psychological Services, Gender Sexuality Alliance and other campus departments to provide workshops on topics ranging from suicide, family, bullying and privacy.
+The office offers educational workshops and training seminars for classes, campus agencies, and departments about LGBTQIA+ lives and issues.
+Programs are customized and may include students sharing their own experiences.
+LGBTSS collaborates with Student Psychological Services, Gender Sexuality Alliance and other campus departments to provide workshops on topics ranging from suicide, family, bullying and privacy.

 Student Programs and Events